jolros/simple-plotting/README.md

 and viewed in whatever graphics program the user prefers.
 No controls for tick marks or grid spacing are provided—this is quick and dirty plotting.

+Additionally, running `plot` on Mac OS X with `-p` will display the graph using the Quick Look utility.
+Nothing will print to standard output in this case.

 <img src="http://farm8.staticflickr.com/7449/11444287224_fdf3652083.jpg" alt="Two-function plot" title="Two-function plot" />

 ## Points ##